How to Write the Emory University Essays 2025-2026

 Reflect on a personal experience where you intentionally expanded your cultural awareness.
 (150 words)

-This prompt is ideal for those who have prioritize cultural sensitivity and/or have engaged with people from diverse backgrounds, as you are being asked to think about a time when you intentionally expanded your horizons, and how that deliberate action catalyzed your growth.
+This prompt is ideal for those who have prioritized cultural sensitivity and/or have engaged with people from diverse backgrounds, as you are being asked to think about a time when you intentionally expanded your horizons, and how that deliberate action catalyzed your growth.

 Do be careful that you don’t come across as self-absorbed by suggesting this experience taught you everything there is to know about cultural awareness.
-Admissions officers aren’t expecting that, and if anything taking that stance could make you come across as naive to the world’s complexity.
-Instead, acknowledge that you will never know everything there is to know about other cultures, but you are committed to continually growing and learning, as that openness is what colleges do value.
+Admissions officers aren’t expecting that, and if anything, taking that stance could make you come across as naive to the world’s complexity.
+Instead, acknowledge that you will never know everything there is to know about other cultures, but you are committed to continually growing and learning, as that openness is what colleges value.

 That said, you can still talk about your service trip experience!
-Just try to put a unique spin on it, by focusing on a personal anecdote that only happened to you.
+Just try to put a unique spin on it by focusing on a personal anecdote that only happened to you.
 The more specific, the better.
 Acknowledge your privilege and explain how you grew from it, and make sure your reader comes away actually knowing something substantive about your personality, not just that you once spent a month in Thailand.

 Finally, with a prompt like this, it’s easy to accidentally spend too much of the essay talking about someone else (such as your lab partner).
-But remember that you only have 150 words, and ultimately you’re the one applying to Emory, so you should be the protagonist of this story.
+But remember that you only have 150 words, and ultimately, you’re the one applying to Emory, so you should be the protagonist of this story.
 If you’re wondering if you’ve fallen into the trap of spending too much time describing someone else, look at your verbs.
 You should be the subject of most of those verbs, because you are the star of the story.

 For example, you might consider changing “My lab partner taught me about her culture and allowed me to grow” to “By engaging in vulnerable conversations about the challenges of communicating in a new setting, I became more empathetic to the challenges non-native English speakers face every day in the United States.”